Worry weighs a lot

 There are things you can do to prepare your child for life when you are no longer around.
 But first you have to know what they are, then you have to have some idea of how to do them, and then you have to prioritize it enough so that taking those actions you need to prepare your plan can bust through the already overloaded days that special needs parents have – hands on care, driving to school, to therapy, calling insurance companies, supervising, cleaning up after, trying to make a buck, and oh yes, washing your own hair every now and then and trying to get a little sleep at least every few days.

 Your time is already completely taken up with getting through each day.
 But that is precisely why it is so important to hit overdrive for a little while and take care of your planning for the future.
 When you do that, you will actually free up the mental energy you have assigned to worrying about the future.
-And when you worry less, your body has less stress, and you actually feel better.
+When you worry less, your body has less stress, and you actually feel better.
 All the things that accompany stress and worry, like tense muscles, stomach and intestinal problems, low energy, more illnesses, will be relieved a bit.
-Thinking about the future is not your only source of worry, but having seen the physical relief play out on my clients the moment they sign all their planning documents, I would bet that it is more of a worry than you have acknowledged to yourself.
+Thinking about the future is not your only source of worry, but having seen the physical relief play out on our clients the moment they sign all their planning documents, it is probably more of a worry than you have acknowledged to yourself.

 Interdisciplinary problems need interdisciplinary approaches

 I have to confess here, that as a mom of two special needs children of my own, these are the same planning things that I had to make myself do.
 My kids were teenagers before I shifted my law practice into this area, so I actually was exactly like all of you when my kids were young.
 I didn’t know very much about what I needed to do, but I did know I needed to do something.
 I wasn’t exactly sure how to best find out what that something was.
-I did know that estate planning was involved, so I chose a law firm and made an appointment and had a consultation and filled out some paperwork and signed some documents.
+Estate planning had to be involved, right?
+So I chose a law firm and made an appointment and had a consultation and filled out some paperwork and signed some documents.
 But at the end of it I knew barely more than I had known going into it because the lawyers didn’t really talk to me.
 I explained my situation and they asked a few questions and that was about it.
 They did the legal actions they knew to do and that’s all that was dealt with.
 It had nothing to do with planning for my child, it had only to do with writing a will and a trust.

 Think of it this way: if you or your loved has a cough, you go to the doctor, you get a diagnosis and you get a treatment of some kind.
 Simple response to simple problem.
 But imagine you or loved one – and some of you have been in this very situation – has several symptoms.
 Say, a cough, a limp, and an intestinal pain.
 But the doctor you go to only deals with coughs and doesn’t even have an interest in the limp or the pain.
 So you go to a doctor that treats limps, but she doesn’t want to know what the cough doctor said, it doesn’t have anything to do with her.
 And then you go to a doctor for the intestinal pain who says nothing is showing up on the tests, you must be ok, and you ask if the cough and limp could be related and the doctor says go ask the cough and limp doctor.
 You can’t get anyone to look at the entire problem, they are only willing to look at one individual body part for a problem that may or may not be related to the other problems but you can’t even find out because none of the doctors will consider the possibility.